teachhaylim/teachhaylim/README.md

 Quick Learner, hardworking, technologies enthusiast, looking to start a professional career in software development field.
 Aiming to use the knowledge to improve the quality of society and others lives.
-Currently pursuing professional degree in Software Development study at STEP IT Academy Cambodia.